Categorical dimension of birational automorphisms and filtrations of Cremona groups: Introduction

 \subsection{Acknowledgements}

 This project started when I learnt about Frumkin's definition of genus of a birational map.
-I thank St\'ephane Lamy to let me discover this notion, for helpful discussions and comments on a first draft of this paper.
-I am very grateful to J\'er\'emy Blanc for pointing out a gap in an argument in an early version, and for useful discussions and examples, and to the anonymous referee for useful comments and remarks.
+I thank St\'ephane Lamy to let me discover this notion, and himself and Massimiliano Mella for helpful discussions and comments.
+I am very grateful to J\'er\'emy Blanc for pointing out a gap in an argument in an early version, and for discussions and examples, and to the anonymous referees for useful comments and remarks.